• Skip to primary navigation

 • the interior of an all-purpose flour sandwich roll

-If you’re doing it with active commercial yeast, you might need to proof it.
+If you’re making them with active commercial yeast, you might need to proof it.
 Don’t forget to consider the amount of water you’re using for that, so you don’t add more than the amount asked for in the recipe.

-And if by any chance you want to replace commercial yeast with sourdough starter, I usually use 2 cups of active culture for this one.
+And if by any chance you want to replace commercial yeast with sourdough starter, I use 110g of active culture for this one.
 Make the recommended changes in the recipe, omit the commercial yeast and don’t forget that rising time and proof time after shaped may differ from the ones in the recipe card.

 close up on sandwich roll with bread on the background